-Concerns regarding students with disabilities that relate to the provision of a free appropriate public education (FAPE) under the Individuals with Disabilities Education Act (IDEA) or Section 504 should be directed to the principal of the school where the issue arose, the school's Special Education Director or Associate Superintendent, or by contacting the Executive Director, Office of Compliance and Monitoring, Student Services Division, by phone at 702-799-1020, or by email at O135-ocm@nv.ccsd.net.
-Specific concerns relating to facility access for students with disabilities should be addressed by contacting CCSD's Facilities Division, Building Department Director, at 702-799-7605.
+Concerns regarding students with disabilities that relate to the provision of a free appropriate public education (FAPE) under the Individuals with Disabilities Education Act (IDEA) or Section 504 should be directed to the principal of the school where the issue arose, the school's Special Education Director or Associate Superintendent, or by contacting the Executive Director, Office of Compliance and Monitoring, Student Services Division, by phone at 702-799-1020, or by email at 0135-ocm@nv.ccsd. net.
+Specific concerns relating to facility access for students with

+Division, Building Department Director, at 702-799-7605.